Seminar: P. Anandan, Translating AI Innovations into Solutions in the Global South

 Bio

-Padmanabhan Anandan is the ex-CEO of Wadhwani Institute for Artificial Intelligence, an independent not-for-profit Research institute focused on developing artificial intelligence based applications for socialgood.
-He was formerly vice president for research at Adobe Systems and prior to that a distinguished scientist and managing director of Microsoft Research.
+Padmanabhan Anandan '87PhD is the ex-CEO of Wadhwani Institute for Artificial Intelligence, an independent not-for-profit Research institute focused on developing artificial intelligence based applications for social good.
+He was formerly vice president for research at Adobe Systems and prior to that distinguished scientist and managing director of Microsoft Research.
 He was managing director at Microsoft Research India, which he founded in January 2005 in Bangalore.
 He joined Microsoft Research in Redmond, Washington in 1997, where he founded and built the Interactive Visual Media group.
 He was also previously a professor of Computer Science at Yale University.
+Anandan received a doctoral degree in computer science from the University of Massachusetts Amherst and is the recipient of the Manning College of Information and Computer Sciences Outstanding Achievement and Advocacy Award.

 Pizza lunch will be available.